María Rosa Urraca Pastor: Reception and legacy

 In the 1930s hailed by the Right as electrifying orator and ridiculed by the Left as political troglodyte, after the Civil War Urraca has almost fallen into oblivion, save for three of her scarcely popular books.
 In the tightly censored media of the late 1940s an ex-Republican soldier turned graphics artist, Miguel Bernet Toledano, was permitted to create and publicize her malicious alter-ego known as Doña Urraca, a comics figure to become iconic character in the Spanish print.
 A direct reference has never been made; some claim the cartoon figure had nothing to do with Urraca Pastor, some maintain that there is little doubt the ugly black-dressed witch, keen to abuse the weak with a sole purpose to do evil was aimed to mock her.
 During transición she took the brunt of long-suppressed Republican anger; a wartime Francoist agent in France, an unrelated Pedro Urraca Rendueles, was presented as „Urraca Pastor" and there was even a 1979 theatric play featuring him as a villain involved in execution of Companys.
 Shortly before death she was mocked as a mustached nurse by the Nobel Prize winner José Cela in his Mazurca para dos muertos (1983); in literature she also appears - as bulky and ugly conspirator - in Inquietud en el Paraíso (2005) by Óscar Esquivias.

 In historiography she is approached as a representative of various social phenomena rather than as a personality herself.
-One author considers Urraca a typical sample of middle-class women politicized by rocky times of the Second Republic.
+One author considers Urraca a typical example of middle-class woman politicized by rocky times of the Second Republic.
 Another scholar advances a competitive thesis, namely that she engaged in public life mostly as a result of modernizing primoderiverista attempts combined with rising social activity of the Catholics.
 Some point to social issues as a key thread of her activity, some point to her traditional Catholicism and some focus on feminism.
 This approach is particularly popular, as Urraca is often mentioned when discussing growing role of women in the recent history of Spain.
 Though in the Basque realm she is held responsible for executions of priests, by many other scholars Urraca is viewed with cautious sympathy, as a person who was allegedly passionate about equality of the sexes, social justice, classless society and post-war reconciliation, a victim rather than a culprit.

 Except one early re-edition of Asi empezamos none of Urraca's books has been re-printed.
 In Carlist historiography she either tends to be ignored by Traditionalist writers or to be abused by Partido Carlista militants.
 Apart from a handful of related scholarly articles, she has earned one monograph so far, a master thesis in gender studies accepted at Universidad de Salamanca in 2012.
+A highly sympathetic, Carlism-flavored full-size biography was released in 2024.
 In a remote tiny Andalusian village of La Dehesa there is a street commemorating Urraca Pastor.
 An internet myth has it – information not confirmed by any scholarly work – that Urraca was responsible for Roman Catholic re-conversion of Dolores Ibarruri few years before death.